era-platform/cene-for-racket/notes/20190731-lexical-units.md

 That helps for something like Racket's `let-syntax`, but it doesn't get us to local definitions that are quite as convenient as they are in those other languages, because it means we have to know what names *will* be locally bound before we begin to expand the definitions.
 Fortunately, a local definition block syntax that required forward declarations for all the local bindings would still be rather useful both for refactoring and for metaprogramming, so the `qualify` function is probably already sufficient for this purpose.

-Nevertheless, if we do want to be more ambitious, we may be able to make use of Interconfection's closed-world assumption extensibility features to forego forward declarations.
+Nevertheless, if we do want to be more ambitious, we may be able to make use of Interconfection's closed-world assumption extensibility features to forgo forward declarations.
 Specifically, a call to the `qualify` function would block until either the name was determined to have a local definition or all the familiarity tickets that could have registered local definitions have already been spent.
 This implies most top-level declaration forms would have to receive familiarity tickets from the macroexpander, and most of them would have to very quickly either dispose of the ticket or use the ticket to register some local definitions.

 This is something we will be taking into account in the design of definition forms for lexical units.